 U.N.
-Calls For End To 'Virginity Tests'
+Calls For End To Virginity Tests

 In July, the government of Afghanistan approved an official public health policy that Marie Stopes Afghanistan helped draft in an effort to stop enforcement of the law that allows women to be jailed on the basis of the virginity test.
 Aimed at doctors and medical professionals, the policy states that virginity tests are ineffective and unscientific as a means to ascertain whether a woman is a virgin.

-Over the next three months the group will use funding from the Swedish government to train hospital directors in 19 provinces about the new policy.
+Over the next three months the group will use funding from the Swedish government to train hospital directors in 19 provinces in the new policy.
 Marie Stopes doctors at these facilities, who provide family planning services, will also monitor to ensure that no virginity tests are administered.

 "The doctors will be discouraged to carry out any of the tests with us being there," says Javid.
-So if a police officer were to bring in a woman for such testing, the doctor can refuse.
+So if a police officer were to bring in a woman for such testing, the doctor could refuse.

 Javid also hopes to convince Islamic community leaders that the test is ineffective.
 In November, he and his team are planning to hold meetings with leaders in four cities in Afghanistan, with subsequent visits to leaders in 19 of the country's 34 provinces as well as some rural areas controlled by the Taliban.

-Javid thinks about the 13-year-old girl that he saw at the prison.
-When he visited her, he says she was packed into a tiny cell with 15 or 16 other women.
+Javid thinks about the 13-year-old girl he saw at the prison.
+When he visited her, she was packed into a tiny cell with 15 or 16 other women, he says.

 "The poor girl was so small, just a teenager," he says.
 "She looked like a pigeon with its wings all tied up."